We’ve all been there:

 Well, keep reading.

-But first, a warning.
+First, a warning.

 This isn’t about the best words for your call to action button or the perfect image to use.
 I’ve already got a post about that here.